phax/phive/README.md

 * Extracted new class `PhiveSeverityHelper`
 * Moved the determined "validity" into the class `ValidationResult` for persistence
 * Simplified the parameter list of `PhiveXMLHelper.applyValidationResultList`
+* `ValidationResultList` is no longer a CommonsArrayList but has a member list instead
+* Added new class `ValidationSummary`

 v11.1.1 - 2025-12-10
 * Updated to ph-schematron 9.1.1